-Wrap the zucchini bread in plastic, aluminum foil, or place it in an airtight storage container.
+Wrap in plastic, aluminum foil, or place it in an airtight storage container.
 It will keep at room temperature for 3 to 4 days, or it can be frozen for up to 3 months.
 Let it thaw at room temperature before serving.

 Yes, Zucchini Bread freezes fabulously!
 Once it’s cooled, I recommend wrapping it in a layer of plastic wrap and a layer of foil, then popping the loaves in a freezer bag.
 This may seem like overkill, but it’s my tried-and-true method for preventing freezer burn and it hasn’t failed me yet.

 There are two ways to prepare zucchini for Zucchini Bread.
 You can use your food processor’s grating attachment or use an old-fashioned box grater.